 There is some introductory theory

 In accordance with Art.
 171 of the Tax Code of the Russian Federation, the taxpayer has the right to reduce the total amount of tax calculated in accordance with Art.
-166 of the Tax Code of the Russian Federation, to tax deductions prescribed by the Art.
+166 of the Tax Code of the Russian Federation, by tax deductions prescribed by the Art.
 171 of the Tax Code of the Russian Federation.
 The amounts of tax subject to deductions are the ones applicable to the taxpayer upon the acquisition of goods (works, services) or property rights in the territory of the Russian Federation.

 An example in theory